LucijaZuzic/django-sopila/README.md

 You can now view the server at [http://127.0.0.1:8000/](http://127.0.0.1:8000/).

-*Note: You must make sure the directories `data`, `sheet_generator\raw_predictions` and `sheet_generator\pdf` are created and present alongside `manage.py` before running the server, as these are used for storing the audio fiels, model predictions and musical note files, respectively.*
+You must make sure the directories `data`, `raw_predictions` in `sheet_generator`, and `pdf` in `sheet_generator` are created and present alongside `manage.py` before running the server, as these are used for storing the audio files, model predictions, and musical note files, respectively.

-*Note: You will see a generic 404 Not Found message since this is a backend server with no visual interface.*
+You will see a generic 404 Not Found message since this is a backend server with no visual interface.

 ## Configure Tunneling